dsjosh/Regulatory-And-Licensing/README.md

   - Optionally create and fill up "load_db.txt" file using the example file provided in the backend folder to create a database with data
 - Create the "env.txt" file using the example file provided in the backend folder

-## Starting the application
+## Starting the application (for testing)
 Just one line - "python .\backend\main.py"

 ## Commits
-Do a "npm run format" in the frontend folder at the end of every frontend change commit
+Do a "npm run format" in the frontend folder at the end of every frontend change commit to beautify code.

-## Deployment
+## Deployment (for prod, not for testing)
 Before starting the deployment pipeline, do the following in a staging folder on the preprod machine:
 - Copy over the entire code to the staging folder
 - In the staging frontend folder, do a "npm run build" inside